knative/docs/docs/serving/configuring-autoscaling.md

 ### Scale To Zero Last Pod Retention Period

-This flag ensures that after the decision has been made by the Autoscaler to scale to 0 the last pod will remain active for at least this amount of timei, i.e minimum amount of time the last pod will linger.
-This is in contrast to `scale-to-zero-grace-period` flag, that determines the maximum amount of time that the last pod will stay alive.
+The `scale-to-zero-pod-retention-period` flag determines the **minimum** amount of time that the last pod will remain active after the Autoscaler has decided to scale pods to zero.

+This contrasts with the `scale-to-zero-grace-period` flag, which determines the **maximum** amount of time that the last pod will remain active after the Autoscaler has decided to scale pods to zero.

 * **Global key:** `scale-to-zero-pod-retention-period`
 * **Per-revision annotation key:** n/a